royruzaini/Splinterlands_Buy-Rent_Guide/README.md

-## Splinterlands_Teams_Guide
+## Splinterlands_Buy-Rent_Guide
-A tool to guide you for team selection based on mana and ruleset using your owned cards.
+A tool to guide you for buy or rent card based on most use card was played.

 ## Built With